mautic/mautic-documentation/pages/01.home/docs.en.md

  - [User Guide][mautic-docs]: Describes key concepts of Mautic and provides instructions for using and contributing to Mautic.
  - [Developer Guide][developer-docs]: Describes details about the Mautic API, Webhooks, themes and plugin development.
- - [Knowledge Base][knowledge-base]: Provides a database for tutorials, faqs, and how-to articles.
+ - [Knowledge Base][knowledge-base]: Provides a database of tutorials, FAQs, and how-to articles.